fogrid/nematus/semantics/README.md

 Most future changes to this should be done in the `convert_semantic_transitions_text_to_graph()` function, under `nematus/data_iterator.py`, and where this function is called.
 Another point of interest is the FileWrapper class in data_iterator.py, which was changed to consume a lines file indicating which lines should be processed.

+## Notes
+* The length of the transitions here is long.
+This means more memory consumption and longer run time.
+Consider this.
+* For the above reason, validation set used was capped to 1000 sentences, and it still takes a long time to validate.